Donate now

 Dr Sandra Perdomo (Scientist, GEM)

-Key networks: International team with members from Brazil, the Islamic Republic of Iran, Sri Lanka, Thailand, the United Kingdom, and the USA; networks from multicentre studies including Translational Studies of Head and Neck Cancer in South America and Europe (HEADSpAcE; https://headspace.iarc.who.int/); the IARC Handbooks of Cancer Prevention Programme (https://handbooks.iarc.who.int/).
+Key networks: International team with collaborators in Brazil, the Islamic Republic of Iran, Malaysia, Poland, Sri Lanka, Thailand, the United Kingdom, and the USA; networks from multicentre studies, including the HEADSpAcE Data Center (https://headspace.iarc.who.int/); the IARC Handbooks of Cancer Prevention Programme (https://handbooks.iarc.who.int/).

-Key funding: Institut national du Cancer (INCa), France; European Commission
+Key funding: Institut National du Cancer (INCa), France; European Commission; United States National Institutes of Health (NIH)

 Key publications